Find New Friends.

 Meet the Faculty and Staff

-Professor of Music; Coordinator of the Musical Theatre Program
+Professor of Music; Co-Coordinator of the Music Program

 “On my first visit to campus, I was made to feel so welcome that I felt this would be the place to continue my academic career.
 At Coker, a conversation, a…